Puerto de la Cruz El Puerto was the former Orotava harbor until it became a Tenerife town in the XIX century.

-Discover, why the upmarket La Paz Tenerife with its many newish hotels but, also unrivaled parks is a world on its own with quite a few timeless surprises that are priceless.
+Discover, why the upmarket La Paz Tenerife with its many new hotels but, also unrivaled parks is a world on its own with quite a few timeless surprises that are priceless.

-By the way there, entrance to the 'Jardines Parque Botanico' of la Paz is relatively cheap compared to the Risco Belo Aquapark Taoro which is only free in its upper the tea garden part.
+By the way there, entrance to the 'Jardines Parque Botanico' of la Paz is relatively cheap compared to the Risco Belo Aquapark Taoro.
+Anyway, the latter has been closed in 2019 until further notice.

-Nobody minds pulling a wallet for the famous Lido Martianez.
+Nobody minds pulling out a wallet for the famous Lido Martianez.
 This subtropical water park is a treat for swimming, tanning and socializing.
-Not to forget are its surprises underground have been shut off for security reasons.
+However, its surprises underground have been shut off for security reasons.

 Puerto Cruz Taoro Restaurant Restaurante Taoro which opened under new management in 2013.
-It is on the Tapas route with its yummy reasonably priced food is in the middle of an outstanding free park.
+It was once on the Tapas route with its yummy reasonably priced food and is also in the middle of an outstanding free park.

 Find the Archeology Museum in the Puerto de la Cruz history page by scrolling down.